tw-mosip/inji-vc-renderer/kotlin/docs/inji-vc-renderer-flow.md

 - Note : It is mandatory to have <image id= "qrCodeImage" .../> tag in the SVG template for the QR code replacement to work.

 ##### 10. Wellknown replacement logic
-- If wellknown JSON is empty or null, it skips the label replacement step and if the template has the placeholders for wellknown like `{{/credential_definition/credentialSubject/fullName}}`, fallback replacement will be Full Name(Title Case).
+- If the placeholder for label is present in the SVG Template and concern path is not available in well-known or well-known itself not available, it will check for `{{/credential_definition/credentialSubject/fullName}}` in the placeholder and takes the field next to `/credential_definition/credentialSubject` as the fallback value to replace it.
+- For example: `{{/credential_definition/credentialSubject/fullName}}` will be replaced to `Full Name`(Title Case).
 - If wellknown JSON is present, it replaces the label placeholders in the template with corresponding values from the wellknown JSON.

 ##### 11. VC replacement logic